-di Ciotnes should be well litting and in good condition.
-Slacks Navy or Khaki solid color Slacks should be uniform-type style, cotton dress twill (no cargo pants, extra baggy pockets, extra zippers or decoration; no jeans or jeggings) Shorts (worn only Navy or khaki solid color during 1st 9 weeks and Uniform-type style, cotton dress twill last 9 weeks grading Of modest length period) (no cargo style, extra baggy pockets, extra zippers or decoration) Skirts Navy or Khaki solid color Pleated or Uniform-type style Of modest length Capri pants (only Navy or Khaki solid color during 1st 9 weeks and Uniform- type style, cotton dress twill (no cargo style, extra baggy last 9 weeks grading pockets, extra zippers or decoration) period) Jumpers Navy or khaki solid color, - Pleated Of modest length Shirts Polo style in solid colors: Navy, white, sky blue, hunter green, decorations on shirts may only be St. Mary's school logo Oxford style- solid uniform colors (white, navy, sky blue, hunter green) Turtleneck style- solid uniform colors (white, navy, sky blue, hunter green) Royal Blue may be worn for those in the middle school grades.
+Slacks Navy or Khaki solid color Olders Slacks should be uniform-type style, cotton dress twill (no cargo pants, extra baggy pockets, extra zippers or decoration; no jeans Charte (ware only or jeggings) Shorts (worn only Navy or khaki solid color during 1st 9 weeks and Uniform-type style, cotton dress twill last 9 weeks grading Of modest length period) (no cargo style, extra baggy pockets, extra zippers or decoration) Skirts Navy or Khaki solid color Pleated or Uniform-type style Of modest length Capri pants (only Navy or Khaki solid color during 1 st 9 weeks and Uniform- type style, cotton dress twill ( no cargo style, extra baggy last 9 weeks grading pockets, extra zippers or decoration) period) Jumpers Navy or khaki solid color, - Pleated Of modest length Shirts Polo style in solid colors: Navy, white, sky blue, hunter green, decorations on shirts may only be St. Mary's school logo Oxford style- solid uniform colors (white, navy, sky blue, hunter green) Turtleneck style- solid uniform colors (white, navy, sky blue, hunter green) Royal Blue may be worn for those in the middle school grades.
 Sweaters/Sweatshirts Solid color- navy, white, sky blue, hunter green (Royal Blue for Middle school only) Decoration on shirts may only be small St. Mary's school logo on left chest.
 Sweatshirts should be crewneck; no hooded sweatshirts.
 Sweaters may be crew neck, V neck, sweater vests, or cardigans in solid uniform colors.
 Socks Socks, when worn, should be of solid color and not mix-matched.
 Tights/hose/leggings If worn should be solid color and under a dress or skirt.
-Shoes Gym shoes must be worn or brought to change into during activities requiring the use of the gym.
+Shoes Gym shoes must be worn or brought to change into during activities Onocs requiring the use of the gym.
 Students should have a pair of shoes suitable for playground activity.
 For safety reasons, sandals without straps, flip flops and high heels are not suitable.
-Jewelry & Hair Boys will refrain from wearing earrings and dangling or hoop earrings for girls are not permitted for safety reasons.
-Hairstyles that are extreme or attention-seeking, such as Mohawks or outlandish and/or unnatural hair coloring are not permitted. as and a "days will be askeduled throughout the year
+Jewelry & Hair Boys will refrain from wearing earrings and dangling or hoop earrings for Jewelly & Hall girls are not permitted for safety reasons.
+Hairstyles that are extreme or attention-seeking, such as Mohawks or outlandish and/or unnatural hair coloring are not permitted.

-• Special "out of dress code" days will be scheduled throughout the year.
+- Fridays are out of uniform days. - Special "out of uniform" days will be scheduled throughout the year.